SolutiaConsulting/cdf-media/README.md

 ## Release History

+* 1.1.3
+  * removed configuration requirement passing in image source URL
 * < 1.0.65
   * Rounds and rounds of trial and error...

 # Meta